-These five judges will choose the winner and runner-up from among the finalists at the live Postdoc Slam event on September 19, 2017.
-See also the screening judges who will review initial video entries and select finalists.
+These five judges chose the winner and runner-up from among the finalists at the live Postdoc Slam event on September 19, 2017.
+See also the screening judges who reviewed initial video entries and selected finalists.

 Pete Farley is director of communications for research and education at UCSF.
 He has worked in science publishing, editing, and journalism for more than 25 years.
 He holds a master’s degree in science and medical journalism from Boston University.
 Read Farley's recent story on a potential treatment for severe childhood epilepsy identified in experiments with zebrafish in the Baraban Lab at UCSF.

 Kishore Hari is the director of the annual Bay Area Science Festival, which draws over 80K attendees each year.
 He joined the Science Education Partnership at UCSF in November 2009, bringing an interest in engaging public audiences in science discussion.
 In 2007, he founded Down to a Science, a San Francisco based science cafe, to create social dialogues fueled by scientific research.
 Building on its success, Kishore started BayAreaScience.org, which is not only the Science Festival's website, but also a web portal to all of the various science institutions and events throughout the Bay Area.
 Kishore has a bachelor's degree in chemistry from the University of California-Berkeley.
 In 2002, he co-founded Superior Adsorbents Inc., an environmental services company specializing in heavy metal remediation from air, soil, and water.